Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 [^1]: This is not the on-paper spec, this is from my real-world experience having the battery only charge to 80% and adjusting for the additional 20%.

+## Price

+$450

 ## Laptop History

-Date of purchase: August, 2020
+Date of purchase: August, 2020<br>
 Time powered on: 55 days

 While I've had this laptop, I've cleaned it regularly to make sure it stays in good condition (and to keep oily fingers off the touchscreen)
 Something else I have done (and will undo at your request) is capped the battery at 80%.
-This may seem like a strange choice, but due to some chemistry stuff, this [makes a meaningful impact on long-term battery health](https://www.ifixit.com/News/31716/how-to-care-for-your-laptops-battery-so-it-lasts-longer).
+This may seem like a strange choice, but due to some complicated chemistry stuff, this [makes a meaningful impact on long-term battery health](https://www.ifixit.com/News/31716/how-to-care-for-your-laptops-battery-so-it-lasts-longer).

 I have done two bad things to it, the first is that I bent the stylus slightly, which does bring the added benefit of making it stay in the garage better.
 The other sin was overheating the laptop twice.
-Both times it was in the summer with the laptop charging at full speed during a large Zoom call while that laptop was suffocating for air on my crumpled-up bedsheets.
-This is okay, the power-off is a safety mechanism that prevents damage to the laptop, but I figure it's good to be transparent, and good to give advice on what not to do to, well any laptop, really.
+Both times it was in the summer with the laptop charging at full speed during a large Zoom call while that laptop was suffocating for air on my crumpled-up bedsheets.[^2] So uhh, yeah: don't do that with a laptop.

+[^2]: Overheating a laptop these days isn't generally that bad, it powers off because of a safety mechanism that prevents damage to the laptop, but I figure it's good to be transparent, and good to give advice on what not to do to, well any laptop, really.

 ## If it's so good, why get rid of it?

-To make a long story short, I'm now majoring in IT, so I have to run two or three virtual computers on my conmputer during classes and tests, which is really something you can only do on much higher end laptops.
+To make a long story short, I'm now majoring in IT, so I have to run two or three virtual computers on my computer during classes and tests, which is really something you can only do on much higher end laptops[^3].

+[^3]: I thought the general laptop requirements were outdated, but then I read mine and found the 'modern example laptop' that is almost 10 years old now.

 ## Comparisons

-Yes, I did some comparison shopping for a potential buyer.
-Fight me.
-I actually like doing this.
+I figure that if I made a pricing chart, I might as well share it.
+Less work for everyone, right?

+*Prices are up-to-date as of July 30th*

 ### Other ThinkPad L13s
   My ThinkPad's [base configuration on Amazon](https://www.amazon.com/dp/B082FJKWRT) ($530)<br/>